Search (top-level)

 Parameters

-tup : tuple of int
+tup : tuple of integer

 The tuple of nodes in question.